Modeling Image-Caption Rating from Comparative Judgments

-In this work, we apply comparative learning to model image-caption rating—i.e., assessing how well a caption matches a given image.
-While regression models are trained on direct human ratings which are expensive and noisy, comparative learning models are trained on comparative judgments such as image-caption pair A better matches each other than image-caption pair B. In addition, we explore whether the comparative judgments between image-caption pairs of the same image (which of the two captions better matches a given image) are easier to acquire and more reliable than the comparative judgments between image-caption pairs of different images.
-To do so, the following research questions are explored in this work. \begin{enumerate}[label=\textbf{RQ\arabic*:}, leftmargin=*, nosep] \item \textbf{Can a model trained on comparative judgments perform as well as a regression model trained on direct ratings in predicting how well a caption matches an image?} \item \textbf{Can we correctly model which caption better matches a given image?} \item \textbf{Can we validate the advantages of comparative judgments over direct ratings?} \end{enumerate} To investigate these research questions, we use multimodal modeling to compare the traditional regression model with the comparative learning model.
+In this study, we applied comparative learning to model image-caption ratings; that is, we assessed how well a caption matched a given image.
+While regression models are trained on direct human ratings, which are expensive and noisy, comparative learning models are trained on comparative judgments, such as image-caption pair A better matches each other than image-caption pair B. In addition to the direct assessments, we investigated whether the comparative learning model works well in a same-image-different-caption scenario by predicting which of the two captions better matches a given image.
+Finally, we conducted human subject experiments to validate the advantages of comparative judgments over direct ratings.
+Throughout these investigations, the following research questions were explored in this study: \begin{enumerate}[label=\textbf{ RQ\arabic*:}, leftmargin=*, nosep] \item \textbf{Can a model trained on comparative judgments perform as well as a regression model trained on direct ratings in predicting how well a caption matches an image?} \item \textbf{Can we correctly model which caption better matches a given image?} \item \textbf{Can we validate the advantages of comparative judgments over direct ratings?} \end{enumerate} To answer these research questions, we used multimodal modeling to compare a state-of-the-art regression model with a comparative learning model.
 While the regression model learns from direct human ratings to predict a single relevant value, the comparative learning model is trained to capture which image-caption pair better matches each other.
 Because the comparative model requires only binary decisions rather than numerical values, the training data labels can be collected more efficiently with less variation among human annotators~\cite{thurstone1927law,roeckelein2006thurstone}.

-Our findings show that comparative learning is an effective substitute for absolute scoring in assessing and evaluating image–caption pairs.
-Although the regression model provides stronger performance, the comparative learning model quickly approaches this level using simpler and sparser feedback.
-Moreover, comparative learning performs well on the same-image caption ranking task, even when the difference between captions is subtle.

-A small-scale human subjects experiment was conducted with eight participating human raters annotating both direct ratings and comparative judgments.
-The results of the experiment validated the advantage of comparative annotation -- comparative judgments have shorter annotation time in average and higher inter-rater agreements than direct ratings.